 Small Business Phone Systems: Facts and Stats at a Glance

-How important are effective phone systems to small and medium sized businesses?
+How important are effective, affordable business phone systems to small and medium sized operations?
 What features do businesses want most?
 A March 2015 survey attempted to answer these and other questions.
 Here’s what they found:

 - 74% of businesses rated voice communication “extremely important” or “very important” to achieving their goals

 - 75% of internal communication is done over the telephone.
 Other tasks largely done by phone included ongoing customer/client communications (74%), inbound customer service and support (66%), and communication with vendors and business partners (63%)

 - Nearly half (47%) of SMBs are likely to look for a new phone system at some point in the future.
 Of these, 86% plan on doing so within the next three years

 - The number one reason why businesses were considering upgrading their phones was outdated equipment, cited by 64% of survey respondents.
 Other reasons included reducing costs (31%) and adding features (30%)